Vince Williams (American football): College career

-Williams graduated early from high school and enrolled at Florida State in January 2008.
+Williams graduated early from high school and enrolled at Florida State University in January 2008.
 He was the back-up at middle linebacker, behind upper-classmen Derek Nicholson and Dekoda Watson, and saw action in every game except the win at Miami (FL).
 He finished the year with 10 tackles, second among freshmen, behind only Nigel Bradham.
 For most of his would-be sophomore season, Williams battled a back injury, though he returned to the practice field over the final month of the regular season.
 He was eventually granted a medical redshirt.

 As a redshirt sophomore in 2010, Williams earned playing time behind senior Kendall Smith at middle linebacker after enjoying an outstanding spring practice.
 In the season-opener against Samford, he posted a season-high five tackles (four solos).
 He ended the season with 17 total tackles, while participating in 11 of 14 games.

 In his junior season, Williams replaced Smith in the starting line-up at middle linebacker.
 He ranked fifth on the team with 54 tackles (30 solo, 24 assisted) and also added five tackles for loss, two sacks, one interception and three pass break-ups.
 In the 2011 Champs Sports Bowl win over Notre Dame, Williams recorded five tackles.
 He received one of two awards for best attitude on the defense at the team's annual banquet.

 Starting all 14 games at middle linebacker in his senior season, Williams helped Florida State's defense lead the nation in yards allowed per play (3.86) and rank second nationally in total defense (254.14 ypg).
 He finished fourth on the team with 59 tackles, while recording five or more tackles in seven of his 14 games.
 One of his best games came in a road win at Virginia Tech, recording five tackles, a tackle for loss, two quarterback hurries and a fumble recovery.
 Williams ended his college career with a career-high 10 tackles in the 2013 Orange Bowl win over Northern Illinois which included his first sack of the season.